3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=450>
 <small><i>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</i></small>

-The plenoptic function which describes the degrees of freedom of a light ray.
+The plenoptic function describes the degrees of freedom of a light ray with the paramters: Irradiance, position, wavelength, time, angle, polarization, and bounce.
-* The full equation is also **time dependent**.
 * Light has the properties of waves.
 Like ocean waves, light waves have crests and troughs.
 The distance between one crest and the next, which is the same as the distance between one trough and the next, is called the **wavelength**.
-The **frequency** of a wave is the number of crests (or troughs) that pass a point in one second.
-The wavelength multiplied by the frequency equals the speed at which the wave travels.
+* **Wave phase** is the offset of a wave from a given point.
+When two waves cross paths, they either cancel each other out or compliment each other, depending on their phase.
 * **Irradiance** is the amount of light energy from one thing hitting a square meter of another each second.
 Photons that carry this energy have wavelengths from energetic X-rays and gamma rays to visible light to the infrared and radio.
+* The full equation is also **time dependent**.
+* Polarization

-#### Lightfields capture and rendering
+#### Lightfields: capture and rendering
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
 The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.

 The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** information that is captured by a plenoptic sensor.